AapoSoukkio/CRM-Web-App/README.md

-The application is a Customer Relationship Management (CRM) system designed to manage contacts, and it includes features such as a log-in screen, a responsive layout that works on both desktop and mobile, a database for persistent data storage, a list view that can be sorted and filtered, a form for editing and adding contacts, a dashboard view, and cloud deployment capabilities.
+The application is a Customer Relationship Management (CRM) system designed to manage contacts, and it includes features such as a log-in screen, a responsive layout that works on both desktop and mobile, a database for in memory data storage, a list view that can be sorted and filtered, a form for editing and adding contacts, a dashboard view, and cloud deployment capabilities.

 ## Technologies Used